4 Phases Of Cell Cycle

 Phase 2: S (Synthesis) – DNA Replication

 The S phase, or Synthesis phase, marks the critical point where the cell replicates its entire genome.
 This process involves precisely duplicating each chromosome, creating two identical sister chromatids joined at the centromere.
-The replication process is remarkably accurate, minimizing errors.
 Specialized enzymes, like DNA polymerase, are responsible for this meticulous duplication.
-Errors in DNA replication can lead to mutations, which may have serious consequences, including cancer.
+Think about it: the replication process is remarkably accurate, minimizing errors.
+Practically speaking, errors in DNA replication can lead to mutations, which may have serious consequences, including cancer.
 The S phase is also a significant period of cellular growth, ensuring sufficient cellular machinery for the eventual cell division.

 Key Events in S: